khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

-The saying of al-Zajjāj (a great scholar of the Arabic language): It is permissible that the wording (_arjulikum_) has the meaning of _wash the feet_ as the wording (_ilā al-Kaʿbayn_) conveys that meaning---as the mentioning of a limit suggests washing just as Allāh !swt says _ilā al-Marāfiq_ [that is the limit of the elbows is for washing] however, if wiping were intended then there would be no need for mention of a limit just as Allāh !swt says _wamsahū bi ruʾūsikum_ not mentioning any limit (for wiping the head) and further the term wiping can be used to mean washing. (_Al-Mirqāt_, 1/400).
+The saying of al-Zajjāj (a great scholar of the Arabic language): It is permissible that the wording (_arjulikum_) has the meaning of _wash the feet_ as the wording (_ilā al-Kaʿbayn_) conveys that meaning---as the mentioning of a limit suggests washing just as Allāh BSWT says _ilā al-Marāfiq_ [that is the limit of the elbows is for washing] however, if wiping were intended then there would be no need for mention of a limit just as Allāh BSWT says _wamsahū bi ruʾūsikum_ not mentioning any limit (for wiping the head) and further the term wiping can be used to mean washing. (_Al-Mirqāt_, 1/400).